 College of the Atlantic welcomes applications from transfer students.
 About 20 percent of all new students annually are transfer or visiting students.

-A student may transfer a maximum of 18 credits to COA (the equivalent of 60 semester hours or 90 quarter hours).
+A student may transfer a maximum of 18 credits to COA (the equivalent of two years of course work: 60 semester hours or 90 quarter hours).
 Although an evaluation of credit is not final until after enrollment, students may receive preliminary evaluations by contacting the Registrar's Office at 207-801-5681.

 COA welcomes applications from highly qualified international students.
 Application deadlines for international students are the same as those for freshmen and transfer students.
 Application requirements are identical, except that international students are also required to submit scores from the Test of English as a Foreign Language (TOEFL) and a Declaration of Finances Form.
 Students who are graduates of any of the United World Colleges may have 100% of their financial need covered through the Davis UWC Scholarship and COA financial aid once their family's ability to contribute has been determined by the financial aid application.
 Financial aid for international students who are not enrolled at a United World College may be limited.
 Interested students should contact the Financial Aid Office for more information.